 In this activity, students use findings from Lesson 1 and draw/construct a human body.
-They can get creative with the construction material!
-Students will then discuss how the structures and systems work together.

 Teachers may invite a school nurse, doctor, EMT, or other health professional with experience dealing with diabetes to visit the class.
-This health professional will discuss symptoms and health effects of diabetes, as well as the importance of healthful food choices in preventing and managing diabetes.

 In this lesson, students will analyze the structure and function of the body as a system.
 Working in teams, students will study and present different systems of the body, exploring how each system must function properly.

 Students will examine how external factors contribute to health and explore the potential consequences to health when the body is out of balance.
-Students will also identify personal decisions they can make that contribute to good health.

 This DIY Gardening Guide walks students and teachers through planning and growing a garden.
 Students will be introduced to the benefits of gardening, learn about photosynthesis, gain an understanding of what plants need to grow, and identify connections between eating whole foods and health.